draav/Minecraft_PokeWorld/README.md

 ---

 If you are super interested for some reason, you can check what I am working on [in this Trello Board](https://trello.com/b/QoZHmXz3/minecraft-kanto).
-Feel free to let me know of any problems with the minecraft world or textures by opening an issue.
-Or even to request something if you want.
+Feel free to let me know of any bugs you encounter or features you want to request by opening an issue in Github.